 Homeowner Gary Stoley was strolling through the Pittsburgh home show early last year looking for a company that might replace the vinyl windows in his 20-year-old home.
 This April, Stoley had those windows replaced with fiberglass units, a product that — before the home show — he didn’t know existed.
-“We wanted windows that would last until we’re done with the house,” Stoley says.
+“We wanted windows that would last until we’re done with the house,” Staley says.

-Once regarded as a niche product with maybe 2% share of total U.S. window sales, fiberglass products have gained traction during the last few years.
-The most recent market report jointly released by the American Architectural Manufacturers Association and the Window & Door Manufacturers Association shows fiberglass with a 3.2% share of market, with 2.6% of remodeling/replacement.
+Once regarded as a niche product with maybe 2% share of total U.S. window sales, fiberglass windows have gained traction during the last few years.
+The most recent market report jointly released by the American Architectural Manufacturers Association and the Window & Door Manufacturers Association shows fiberglass with a 3.2% share of the market, with 2.6% of remodeling/replacement.
 More contractors are installing them because more homeowners are asking for them.

 Wood vs. Vinyl vs. Fiberglass

-Two factors have helped push fiberglass windows out of the niche category and toward the mainstream: More manufacturers — including Marvin Windows — offer fiberglass products, and more dealers – like Gravina’s Window Center – are using them for window replacement.
+Two factors have helped push fiberglass windows out of the niche category and toward the mainstream: More manufacturers — including Marvin Windows — offer fiberglass products, and more dealers – like Gravina’s Window Center of Littleton – are using them for window replacement.

 Companies that offer both vinyl and fiberglass, or all three — wood, vinyl, and fiberglass — windows, see stronger interest in fiberglass.
-“I would say it’s now about 40% of our business,” says Scott Burns, co-owner of Next Door & Window, in Naperville, Ill., whose company started selling fiberglass windows 10 years ago.
+“I would say it’s now about 40% of our business,” says Scott Burns, co-owner of Next Door & Window, in Naperville, Ill., whose company started selling fiberglass windows ten years ago.
 “We like selling it.”

 Zahnow and other contractors who install fiberglass say that cost alone makes it unlikely that fiberglass will rival wood and vinyl in market share.
-“It’s not going to surpass vinyl and wood” in terms of numbers of units sold, Schmotzer says, but “it is becoming a product of demand.”
+“It’s not going to surpass vinyl and wood” regarding numbers of units sold, Schmotzer says, but “it is becoming a product of demand.”
 Window dealers who carry fiberglass replacement windows agree that by “giving credibility to the material,” it could boost that demand.
 “If it’s 3.5% now, I can see [fiberglass’ market share] being 10% or 12%,” in the foreseeable future, Zahnow says.

-Original article by Jim Cory
+Credit and Original article by Jim Cory